Importing Used Salvage Vehicles Cameroon

 When it comes duties and taxes for importing used cars from the United States into Cameroon, there’s good news and bad news.
 The good news is that Cameroonian customs does not assess a duty on the import of used vehicles.
 The bad news, however, is that there is a Value Added Tax (VAT), and it’s quite high.

-The percentage of the tax depends upon the engine displacement of the car being imported:
+The percentage of the tax depends upon the engine displacement of the car imports:

 - Vehicles with engines of less than 2000 cc are subject to a 58% tax.